Kshitiz-Bansal/COP-TrafficEstimation/Stage1/README.md

 ## Why:
 	To make object detection and other computer vision based stuff easier and more accurate.
-	Also, why do we even exist?
-		(To transcend -- your partner)

 ## Contributors:
 	Divyanka Chaudhari 2019CS50429